 - Access to NCAAT and NCAAT in Action resources and network

-- Opportunities to grow leadership, advocacy, and community organizing skills
+- Opportunities to grow leadership, advocacy, communication, and community organizing skills

 - Commitment to building with and mobilizing the Asian American community in North Carolina

 - Comes from or has experience within the Asian American community

 - Familiarity with Google Suite, Zoom, and Canva